likithasp01/TO-DO-list/README.md

 ##  License

-*This project is created as part of a learning journey*.
+This project is created as part of a learning journey.
----